HISTORY OF THE EAMES OFFICE CHAIR |

 Tandem Sling Seating

-Throughout the 1960s, the Eames Office produced a range of sturdy, comfortable and elegant designs for office chairs and public seating for airports, stadiums, and schools.
-The aluminium chair's concept formed the basis of the Eames Office's 1962 Tandem Sling Seating, an institutional multiple-seating system designed for Dulles and O'Hare airports, that is still in use in airports around the world today. |
+Throughout the 1960s, Charles and Ray Eames produced a range of sturdy, comfortable and elegant designs for office chairs and public seating for airports, stadiums, and schools.
+The aluminium chair's concept formed the basis of the 1962 Tandem Sling Seating, an institutional multiple-seating system designed for Dulles and O'Hare airports, that is still in use in airports around the world today. |

 |